wlh320/portguard/README.md

 # portguard

-encrypted port forwarding that works like `ssh -L`, but **Zero Config** for client.
+An encrypted port forwarding tool that works like `ssh -L`, but **Zero Config** for client.

-It is a simple project and the author is not familiar with security, we take no responsibility for any security flaws.
+It is currently a simple project and the author is not familiar with security, we take no responsibility for any security flaws.
 Welcome to create issues and pull requests.

 ## Features

-- Client binary is auto generated **without any config by hand**, and only generated clients can communicate with server for auth.
+- Client's binary executable is auto generated from server, user can run it **without any config by hand**, and only generated clients can communicate with server for auth.
-- Every DH key used is auto generated too.
+- Every DH key used is auto generated too, without any copy-and-paste of config files.

 ## How it works